top of page

 The Problem of Execution

-While the why of government reduction is compelling, the how presents serious challenges.
+While the "what" of government reduction is compelling, the "how" presents serious challenges.
 Simply slashing budgets or dismantling agencies without a well-structured plan risks unintended consequences, including the erosion of necessary public functions.
 A drastic "burn it down" approach, often favored by political outsiders, may seem appealing but is ultimately unsustainable.
 Without structural reform, any cuts made today can be easily reversed by the next administration.

 The U.S. government operates in cycles of expansion and contraction, but absent systemic change—such as a Zero-Based Budgeting law that requires every agency to justify its budget from scratch—reduction efforts will remain temporary.
 Presidents from both parties have selectively enforced laws, further undermining institutional integrity.
 This "rule by refusal" approach, where administrations choose which regulations to enforce or ignore, creates instability rather than efficiency.